Understanding Medicare Part D's True Out-of-Pocket Limit

 What Counts Toward TrOOP?

-Your TrOOP limit is the point when you leave the coverage gap and enter catastrophic coverage.
-In 2024, the Medicare insurance TrOOP limit is $8,000.
-Before entering the coverage gap, there are several out-of-pocket costs that add up toward your TrOOP.
-The big three items that count toward TrOOP are your yearly deductible, coinsurances, and copayments.
-Premiums don’t count toward TrOOP, however, as well as pharmacy dispensing fees and what you pay for drugs that aren’t covered by your plan.
-You don’t get a credit toward exiting the donut hole for any part of retail drug costs that are paid by your Part D plan.
+There are several out-of-pocket costs that add up toward your annual cap.
+The big three items that count toward this limit are your yearly deductible, coinsurances, and copayments.
+Premiums don’t count toward the limit, however, as well as pharmacy dispensing fees and what you pay for drugs that aren’t covered by your plan.
 The only costs that count are those paid by you and those paid by the drug manufacturer.

 The big three items that count toward TrOOP are your yearly deductible, coinsurances, and copayments.